16 Rational Decisions

-Given a decision problem \((S, O, A)\), the fundamental question is: Which acts (elements of \(A\)) are choice-worthy?
-In other words, which acts are rational choices, and which are irrational?
+Given a decision problem \((S, O, A)\), the fundamental question is: Which acts (elements of \(A\)) are rational choices, and which are irrational?
 To answer this question, we need to represent the decision maker’s preferences over the set of outcomes \(O\).
-These preferences are typically modeled using a utility function \(u: O \rightarrow \mathbb{R}\).
-For instance, the utility associated with choosing act \(a\) in state \(s\) is denoted by \(u(a(s))\).
+These preferences are typically represented using a utility function \(u: O \rightarrow \mathbb{R}\).
+Given such a utility function on outcomes, the utility associated with choosing act \(a\) in state \(s\) is denoted by \(u(a(s))\).
 Often, decision problems are presented by directly specifying the utilities for each outcome.

 \[\begin{array}{|c|c|c|c|} \hline & s_1 & s_2 & s_3 \\ \hline a & \cellcolor{white}{\textcolor{black}{3}} & \cellcolor{white}{\textcolor{black}{1}} & \cellcolor{white}{\textcolor{black}{0}} \\ \hline b & \cellcolor{white}{\textcolor{black}{2}} & \cellcolor{white}{\textcolor{black}{3}} & \cellcolor{white}{\textcolor{black}{1}} \\ \hline \end{array}\]The decision maker’s preference between acts \(a\) and \(b\) depends on which state is realized: